Understanding mortgage rate locks

 What happens if a rate lock expires before closing?

 If it looks like your closing will be delayed, ask your lender about a rate lock extension as soon as you can.
-Otherwise, your interest rate will return to the current market rates.
+If your lock expires, you'll need to pay a relock fee and your new rate will be either the current market rate or your original lock rate, whichever is higher.

 Do the pros of a rate lock outweigh the cons?